bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-11-01-color-adjustment.md

 In _Color Adjustment_, which examines primetime television portrayals of Blacks, Riggs brought to light hidden continuities, from blackface minstrels to squeaky-clean sitcom respectability, in the fears and fantasies Black images are made to represent.
 Advertisers boycotted _The Nat King Cole Show_ in the late 50s on the grounds that the sight of a charming and intelligent Black man might alienate middle-class white families, who were precisely the target demographic sought by the neo-conservative _The Cosby Show_ in the Reaganite 80s.
 That _Color Adjustment_ won US television’s highest accolade, a George Foster Peabody Award, is an acknowledgment of the insight and impact of Riggs' analytical interventions.
 **Kobena Mercer, _Sight and Sound_, August 1994**
 <br>
-<![endif]-->

-**Color Adjustment**
+**COLOR ADJUSTMENT**
 _Director_: Marlon Riggs
 _Producers_: Vivian Kleiman, Marlon Riggs
 _Writer:_ Marlon Riggs
 _Cinematographers:_ Michael Anderson, Rick Butler, Robert Shepard
 _Editor:_ Deborah Hoffmann
 _Composer:_ Mary Watkins
 _Narrator:_ Ruby Dee

-_With:_
+**With**
 Steven Bochco
 Diahann Carroll
 Henry Louis Gates Jr
 Herman Gray
 Bob Henry
 Hal Kanter
 Norman Lear
 Sheldon Leonard
 Denise Nicholas
 Bruce Paltrow
 Alvin F. Poussaint
 Daphne Reid
 Tim Reid